FOR THE CAREER-MINDED THEATRE STUDENT

 The Western Stage is looking for three administrative interns for the 2013 season

-1) Social Marketing & Media (Filled at this time)
+1) Front of House (Filled at this time)

 The possibility for interns to continue into the 2014 season is contingent upon performance review at the end of the 2013 season.

 - Excellent verbal and written communication skills

 - Self-motivated, highly organized, highly responsible, and able to meet multiple deadlines independently